Carte de l'Égypte (Description de l'Égypte)

 The Carte de l'Égypte (Map of Egypt), from the Description de l'Égypte, was the first triangulation-based map of Egypt, Syria and Palestine.
 The mapmaking expedition was led by Pierre Jacotin.
-It was used as the basis for many most maps of the region for much of the nineteenth century.
+It was used as the basis for many maps of the region for much of the nineteenth century.

 It was originally prepared during the 1799-1800 French campaign in Egypt and Syria.
 Despite the maps being dated 1818 and 1826, they were not published until 1828–30.

-The maps can be seen in detail at Wikimedia Commons: Carte topographique de l’Égypte.
+The maps can be seen in detail at Wikimedia Commons: Carte topographique de l'Égypte.